 About this post’s author:

-Rob W. Hart is a writer with a background in PR and journalism, and the vice president of Novel Publicity.
+Rob W. Hart is a writer with a background in PR and journalism.
 He just completed his first novel, Apophenia, and maintains a blog about books and writing at blogduggery.
 You can also find him on Twitter.